U.S. Embassy Stockholm, Sweden - STK

 Medical Exam Instructions

 All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
 Only a physician accredited by the U.S. Embassy can perform this exam.
-It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa interview at the U.S. Embassy.
-Medical examination results from other physicians will not be accepted.
-Please instruct the physician to forward your exam results directly to the U.S. Embassy in Stockholm.
+It is your responsibility to schedule, and attend, a medical exam with one of our approved panel physicians.
+Please schedule your medical appointment at your earliest convenience.
+It is not necessary to have your medical examination completed prior to your interview, but it is recommended for all visa categories, except SIV.

 Approved Physicians: